KYYS

 KYYS (1250 AM) is a commercial radio station broadcasting a Regional Mexican format.
 It is licensed to Kansas City, Kansas.
 While it is owned by Audacy, Inc., the operations are under a local marketing agreement (LMA) with Reyes Media Group.

 KYYS transmits with 25,000 watts daytime & 3,700 watts nighttime.
-In order to protect other stations from interference on 1250 kHz, it uses a directional antenna with a three-tower array at all times.
+In order to protect other stations from interference on 1250 kHz, it uses a directional antenna with a four-tower array at all times.